Multistage Utility Preference Robust Optimization: Robust models

 \end{definition}

+{ The property has two important components: one is the interchangeability of infimum operation (with respect to the utility function) and the conditional expectation operation, which indicates the consistency between the global worst-case utility sequence $\vec{\mathfrak{u}}_{[1,T]}$ and the local worst-case utility functions $\vec{\mathfrak{u}}_{[t,T]}$; the other is the consistency that each of the current utility function ${u}_{t} \in \mathcal{U}_{t}\left(\xi_{[t-1]}\right)$ can be paired up with the DM's potential utility sequence at the remaining stages $[t+1,T]$ given the utility sequence over stage $[1,t-1]$, to form an element in the specified ambiguity set ${\cal U}$.
+This is similar to time consistency in \cite{DeI15,Sha09} and local property in \cite{Rus10}.
+In the forthcoming discussions, we will show that the ambiguity set defined in Definition \ref{def-pro-set} satisfies the rectangularity. }

-Analogous to the rectangularity of distributionally ambiguity set for multistage DRO problems \cite{Sha16} and the conditional (state-dependent) decomposition of uncertainty set for multistage robust optimization problem \cite{DeI15}, the proposed rectangularity is built on a broad decomposable structure of the inner minimization problem without relying on a specific form of the ambiguity set.
-The concept differs from the rectangularity in some MSP literature \cite{PiS21} or MDP literature \cite{Iye05,WKR13}, where a product form of sub-ambiguity set in different stages or states are considered.
-As noted by Pichler and Shapiro \cite{PiS21}, a product form of sub-ambiguity set is not enough to guarantee the decomposability of a multistage DRO problem.
-In the multistage PRO problems, this means a product form with deterministic sub-ambiguity set may lead to state-independent PRO problems which are not rectangular and time-inconsistent (see Section \ref{sec-example}).
+Analogous to the rectangularity of distributionally ambiguity set for multistage DRO problems \cite{Sha16} and the conditional (state-dependent) decomposition of uncertainty set in multistage parametric robust optimization problem \cite{DeI15}, the proposed rectangularity is built on a broad decomposable structure of the inner minimization problem without relying on a specific form of the ambiguity set.
+The concept differs from the rectangularity in some MSP literature \cite{PiS21} or MDP literature \cite{Iye05,WKR13}, where a product form of sub-ambiguity sets in different stages or states are considered.
+As noted by Pichler and Shapiro \cite{PiS21}, a product form of sub-ambiguity sets is not enough to guarantee the decomposability of a multistage DRO problem.
+In the multistage PRO problems, this means a product form with deterministic sub-ambiguity sets may lead to state-independent PRO problems which are not rectangular and time inconsistent (see Appendix \ref{sec-example}).
 By adding state-dependent property to sub-ambiguity sets, we can show in Proposition \ref{prop-rectangular} that the defined state-dependent preference ambiguity set in Definition \ref{def-pro-set} is rectangular.

-To study the time consistency of the optimal policy of a PRO model, we shall investigate whether the global optimal solution is consistent to the local optimal solution of the sub-PRO problem over a sub-horizon.
+To study the time consistency of the optimal policy of a PRO model, we shall investigate whether the global optimal solution is consistent with the local optimal solution of the sub-PRO problem over a sub-horizon.
 If we consider the sub-PRO model of (MS-PRO-SID) \eqref{eq-pro-intc} from period $t$ to period $T$,